“Event” means the event which You have bought a Ticket to attend being hosted by The Big Cwtch Limited (“The Big Cwtch”).

 4. If You have not notified the Promoter of Your access requirements sufficiently in advance (which must be at least 3 weeks prior to the commencement of the Event) we cannot guarantee that we will be able to cater to Your needs, though we will use all reasonable endeavours to do so.

 H. Camping – The Big Cwtch Limited

-1. Camping at The Big Cwtch Summer Party is only permitted provided You purchase a Weekend Ticket with Camping.
+1. Camping at The Big Cwtch is only permitted if you purchase a Weekend Ticket with Camping.
 All Weekend Only and single day, evening Ticket holders are forbidden to camp at the Event and anyone found camping without a weekend Ticket will be removed.

 2. Weekend Camping Tickets to the festival include two nights camping, although if you would like to bring a Live-In Vehicle you must also purchase a Live-in Vehicle Pass.

-3. If you wish to book a Glamping tent you must purchase a Weekend Camping Ticket and then book your Boutique Camping option directly with our glamping provider Fred Yurts book here
+3. If you wish to book a Glamping tent you must purchase a Weekend Camping Ticket and then book your Boutique Camping option directly with our glamping provider.

 4. Campers should pitch tents in designated camping areas only and stay out of fire lanes and other working areas.
 The Promoter reserves the right to re-locate your accommodation to another area of the Venue should weather conditions deem it necessary to do so.